dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 ::: moniker range=">=net-maui-9.0"

-All classes that implement <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> need to be annotated with either the <xref:Microsoft.Maui.Controls.Xaml.RequireServiceAttribute> or <xref:Microsoft.Maui.Controls.Xaml.AcceptEmptyServiceProviderAttribute>.
+All classes that implement <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> need to be annotated with either the <xref:Microsoft.Maui.Controls.Xaml.RequireServiceAttribute> or <xref:Microsoft.Maui.Controls.Xaml.AcceptEmptyServiceProviderAttribute>:

 - For each use of `serviceProvider.GetService(typeof(T))` in the `ProvideValue` method, the class should be annotated with `[RequireService(typeof(T))]`: